appenmaier/s4hana/docs/rap-cookbook/implement-draft-capabilities.md

 use draft;
 //highlight-end

-define behavior for ZC_Travel alias Travel
+define behavior for ZC_TravelTP alias Travel
 {
   use create;
   use update;